Quinton de Kock: ODI cricket

 De Kock represented South Africa for the first time, at T20 level, on 21 December 2012 against New Zealand.
 While South Africa crushed New Zealand and got them all out for only 86, the hosts chased it down easily with 8 wickets still remaining.
 De Kock made an impression on his first appearance by scoring an unbeaten 28 off 23 while chasing.
 He also kept wicket and gloved two catches.

-De Kock made his debut for the South African ODI side on 19 January 2013, against New Zealand at Boland Park Stadium, Paarl, South Africa.
+De Kock made his debut for the South African ODI team on 19 January 2013, against New Zealand at Boland Park Stadium, Paarl, South Africa.
 It was reported that he was training and grooming under veteran retired South African wicket-keeper batsman Mark Boucher ahead of the ODI series against New Zealand.
 He was promoted to the opening batting spot from his second match onwards with Graeme Smith in his debut series.

-In November 2013, De Kock was selected in the first XI of South Africa against Pakistan in the United Arab Emirates, in place of Colin Ingram.
+In November 2013, de Kock was selected in the first XI of South Africa against Pakistan in the United Arab Emirates, in place of Colin Ingram.
 De Kock scored a match winning 112 off 135 balls on a tough batting track in Abu Dhabi in the fourth ODI to reach his maiden ODI century.
 South Africa won the ODI series 4–1.
 They also played two T20 games against Pakistan.
 De Kock scored 48 not out in the first match while chasing and took them home.
 They won that T20 series too by 2–0.

-On 5 December 2013, De Kock scored 135 against India at his home ground in Johannesburg.
+On 5 December 2013, de Kock scored 135 against India at his home ground in Johannesburg.
 His innings guided the team to a 141-run victory over India and he was awarded his first-ever 'Man of the Match' award in One Day International cricket.
 He followed his performance with another successive ODI ton in the next match against the same team in Durban.
 He scored 106 runs making a record-breaking opening stand of 194 in Durban with teammate Hashim Amla who also scored a century in the same match.
 This performance awarded him another 'Man of the Match' award while they already won the series beating India by 134 runs.
 He again broke a century knock of 101 in the 3rd ODI which was later abandoned due to rain, but he became only the fifth person to achieve this feat of three consecutive centuries in One Day Internationals, after Zaheer Abbas, Saeed Anwar, Herschelle Gibbs and AB de Villiers.
 He also became the highest run-getter ever in a three-match bilateral ODI series, breaking the previous record of Martin Guptill.
 Meanwhile, he was awarded the 'Man of the Series'.